 Step #8) Finally you get your first paid project

 After all these steps you are sure to land up in a paid project.
 Be the best at what you do to earn a good rating and gain a positive reputation.
-In some sites, it is very important to maintain a rating to keep getting these invites.
+It is very important to maintain a rating on some sites to keep getting these invites.

-Step #9) Create a PayPal account or set up the payment method.
+Step #9) Create a PayPal account or set up a payment method.

 Finally, it is time to get paid.
 Most of the sites use either PayPal or another medium to make payments.
 So it would be better to set up a payment method from the options offered by the site.